eyzi/blog/posts/another-blogsite.md

 ## Topics

 Random thoughts, mostly.
 This will just be a place where I can organize my thoughts about dumb things that I will never get answers to.

-Will likely contain hot takes and terrible opinions.
+This will most likely contain hot takes and terrible opinions.
+Good thing it's self-hosted.
+Fight me.